AP FACT CHECK: Bank sector not in ruins, despite Trump beef

 Share via Email

-COLUMBUS, Ohio — President Donald Trump is claiming that a federal banking watchdog has devastated the financial sector.
-An AP Fact Check finds that assertion is unsupported by the evidence that banks like best: profits.
+COLUMBUS, Ohio — President Donald Trump's accusation that a federal watchdog has devastated the financial industry is unsupported by the evidence that banks like best: profits.

-Federally insured commercial banks and savings institutions have reported more than 5
+Trump's weekend tweet was aimed against the Consumer Financial Protection Bureau, little known by most people until it became the

-Of more than 5,700 institutions reporting, more than two-thirds had year-over-year growth in quarterly earnings.
-The proportion of unprofitable banks fell.
+Trump's tweet said: "The Consumer Financial Protection Bureau, or CFPB, has been a total disaster as run by the previous Administrations pick.
+Financial Institutions have been devastated and unable to properly serve the public. ..."

 EDITOR'S NOTE _ A look at the veracity of claims by political figures